 Mental illness, neurological disorders, and a range of behavioral disorders are major causes of human suffering and contribute greatly to the burden of disease.
 The blueprint leverages the abilities of the Institutes and Centers to create new resources, tackle common scientific problems, and train the next generation of neuroscientists through collaboration and leadership.

 Dr. Zerhouni’s commitment to eliminating health disparities and disparities in the burden of disease was evidenced by broadening the collaborative relationships developed through partnerships between NIH and institutions and researchers from all populations.

 Ensured public access to NIH-funded research results

-February 3, 2005, Dr. Zerhouni announced an historic public access policy.
-For the first time, the public will have access to peer-reviewed research publications that resulted from studies funded by NIH.
-Dr. Zerhouni has urged maximum participation by investigators, encouraging scientists to submit their publications as soon as possible and within twelve months of publication to the archive.
+February 3, 2005, Dr. Zerhouni announced a historic public access policy.
+For the first time, the public gained access to peer-reviewed research publications that resulted from studies funded by NIH.
+Dr. Zerhouni urged maximum participation by investigators, encouraging scientists to submit their publications as soon as possible and within twelve months of publication to the accessible archive.

 Dr. Zerhouni’s imaging research has led to advances in Computerized Axial Tomography (CAT scanning) and Magnetic Resonance Imaging (MRI).
 It has earned him a Gold Medal from the American Roentgen Ray Society for CT research and two Paul Lauterbur Awards for MRI research.
 Dr. Zerhouni has also received the Special Presidential Award of the European Congress of Radiology.